dosisod/EZWS/README.md

 # EZWS
-Easy Web Scraper: using CSS selectors to scrape a list of webpages
+Easy Web Scrape: using CSS selectors to scrape a list of webpages

 # Usage